-I have written the processor state machine (do not change it), the state declarations and the first three transitions of the thread state machine, and some of the variable initializations in that state machine.
-You will need to create some additional variables, but no new states.
-Your diagram may match mine above, or you may have four transitions from sendMyAction to awaitOtherAction, depending on how you code your guard conditions for those transitions.
-Here I summarize the states and transitions, including the ones that I am supplying.
+I have written the processor state machine (do not change it), the state declarations and the several transitions of the thread state machine, and the variable initializations in that state machine.
+I have given detailed comments in the code for completing your documentation comments at the top and your four transitions.

-The transition from init to initThread initializes variables machineID (we don't use it), pid, tid, and mystrategy.
+The transition from init to initThread initializes variables machineID, pid, tid, and mystrategy.
 It schedules the cpu event that will take it out of initThread in a final action call to cpu(0).
 Any cpu scheduling that you perform as a transition's final action must be cpu(0), with one exception.
 The only exception is the cpu(N) call into state timeInJail, which must compute a penalty between 0 and 3, inclusive, based on the table at the bottom of the previous page.
 The N in cpu(N) is that per-move penalty for transiting into timeInJail.

-You must code 3 or 4 transitions from sendMyAction to await otherAction, depending on how you code guard conditions for those transitions.
-Python uses keywords "and" and "or" instead of "&&" and "|" for combining multiple Boolean conditions, if you decide to code guards that way.
-That is not required.
-The up to 4 transitions correspond to the 4 strategies in the above table.
-Compute a value for variable SendRecvAction, based on the appropriate strategy for this thread, and then invoke SendRecvSync@ (no trailing ";") as the final action.
+You must code 2 transitions from sendMyAction to await otherAction.
+Python uses keywords "and" and

+"or" instead of "&&" and "||" for combining multiple Boolean conditions.
+The transitions correspond to the 4 strategies in the above table.
+Compute a value for variable SendRecvAction, based on the appropriate strategy for this thread, and then invoke SendRecvSync@ as the final action.
 We will discuss macro SendRecvSync and its variable SendRecvAction in class.
 SendRecvSync sends the value in SendRecvAction to the partner, and then waits for the partner to send its own receiveOtherAction event.
 That receiveOtherAction(action) event carries the partner's action ("defect" or "cooperate") as its event argument; this event triggers the transition into state timeInJail.

-On that transition into timeInJail, perform the following statement as the first action.
+On the transition into timeInJail, my code performs the following statement as the first action.

-'''

 pcb.incomingMessage[tid] = None;

-'''